Course Details

 Course Content This course focuses upon the relationship between economics and politics on a global scale.
 It considers the evolution of the global political economy through several historical eras (1400-1800s, 19th and 20th centuries) as well as the key concepts (trade, production, finance, development, environment, gender, labour, ideas, security and governance).
 Since this course is an introduction course, it surveys the main topics in the field.
 At the end of the class, students will also develop an appreciation of the key theoretical approaches to understanding the global political economy.
 The primary objectives are to inspire an informed interest in world affairs and to equip students to succeed in upper-year and graduate international political economy/international relations courses.

-Course Methods and Techniques Assignments/Presentations (2)
+Course Methods and Techniques Theoretical discussions

 Prerequisites and co-requisities None